1 John declares that “God is love.”

 The Apostles' Creed has been recited by those who follow Jesus since the second century.
 It states that at the point of death, Christ was separated from his body and the world.
 He fell into a place wholly unknown to the living, reserved for the dead.

-There the Son of Man's divine and holy nature was found immune to the sentence prescribed for sinful humanity.
-His presence disrupted the established order; his submersion into death - like a bubble of air forced underwater - would not be held down.
+Here the Son of Man's divine and holy nature is found immune to the sentence prescribed for humanity.
+His presence disrupts the established order; his life, submersed into death, proves irrepressibly buoyant.

 The disciples witness the Son of Man lifted once again - this time in direct contrast to the shame of the cross.
 In glorified form, Jesus ascends and disappears into the heavens.
 He returns to his rightful place beside his heavenly father.